stefaniuk/link-capture-browser-extension/docs/prd.md

 - verify that clicking the icon sends the correct payload
 - verify that using the keyboard shortcut sends the same payload structure
 - verify full HTML capture on supported pages
-- verify partial payloads when HTML capture is blocked
+- verify partial payloads when HTML capture is blocked and the page URL is available
+- verify explicit failure handling when the page URL cannot be read and no payload is sent
 - verify that the extension can complete browser-mediated sign-in and send authenticated requests
 - verify handling of 200, 400, 401, 500 and timeout scenarios
 - verify handling of 403 responses caused by missing or insufficient scope
+- verify explicit failure handling when captured HTML exceeds the maximum payload size
 - inspect headers and request body during development

-HTML capture should be treated as blocked, and therefore should trigger partial-payload behaviour, in at least the following cases:
+HTML capture should be treated as blocked, and therefore should trigger partial-payload behaviour when the page URL remains available, in at least the following cases:

 - the active tab is a browser-internal or protected page where script injection is disallowed
 - the active tab uses an unsupported or non-matchable top-level URL scheme for standard injection